Morris glad district

 Regulations contains a provision

-providing that the definition of
+providing that the definition of medication

-medication includes nutritional
+includes nutritional supplements

-, the court concluded that section 49423 still
+, the court

-did not cover the conduct that was the subject of Carter’s complaint.
+the subject of Carter’s complaint.

 [Maura Larkins comment: How on earth did the court